donnoel/Glow/README.md

 ## ❤️ Credits
 Designed and developed with care by Don Noel
-✨ Assisted by Bella, his friendly AI teammate
+✨ Assisted by Bella, my friendly AI teammate

 ---